Title

 (1) Advise on comprehensive plan updates and implementation and long-range planning efforts.

-(4) Public forum for emerging issues
+(4) Public forum for emerging transportation planning issues

 (5) Make recommendations for future consideration of study areas, grant opportunities, and priority setting.